tldr-pages/tldr/pages/linux/macchanger.md

 # macchanger

-> Command-line utility for manipulating network interface MAC addresses.
+> Command line utility for manipulating network interface MAC addresses.

 - View the current and permanent MAC addresses of a interface: